Kudus rejects GH₵3.7 million-per-week Saudi deal, giving Chelsea a huge boost

 However, the 2024/25 campaign was a different story.
 The Ghanaian struggled to hit the same heights, managing just five goals in 32 Premier League matches, according to data from Transfermarkt.

-With Lukasz Fabianski departing at the end of the season, West Ham have since made an enquiry about Chelsea’s Robert Sanchez, indicating that they are actively preparing for change between the sticks.
+With Lukasz Fabianski departing at the end of the season, West Ham have since enquired about Chelsea’s Robert Sanchez, indicating that they are actively preparing for change between the sticks.

 That move has only further fuelled speculation of a potential Kudus-Sanchez trade, even if talks remain at an early stage.